Pegasust/zork/docs/src/dev/nvim-lspconfig_dev.md

   if not configs['ungrammar_lsp'] then
     configs['ungrammar_lsp'] = {
       default_config = {
-        cmd = { "nix", "run", "github:pegasust/zork#ungrammar_lsp" },
+        -- This is one way to use nix to launch, which might take time cmd = { "nix", "run", "github:pegasust/zork#ungrammar_lsp" }, -- Another way ordinary way is just to rely on $PATH linking -- I currently just use zork's devShells.$system.htran for ungrammar_lsp cmd = {"ungrammar_lsp"},

         filetypes = { "ungrammar", "ungram" },
         root_dir = lspconfig.util.root_pattern(".git", ".ungram"),
         settings = {